adarwoo/modbus_relay/docs/user_manual.md

 All the relays are equiped with a position verification which is backed mecanically using a forced conduit.
 If a relay fault is detected (open or close):
 * the relay coil is de-energized, and the relay should become opened.
-* the ESTop condition is trigggered in terminal mode - meaning, it cannot be reset, beside power cycling the device.
+* the ESTop condition is trigggered in terminal mode where only a power cycle can clear the condition.

 The faulty relay can be isolated by disabling it in the configuration, but it should be replaced.